Alex-Syvitski/AZ-500-Study/README.md

 Best of luck in your studies if you are using and feel free to request edit if you would like to help update.

+5/10/23 - As I go through practice exams I am adding topics I find need to be fleshed out.
+Added so far are Azure Blueprints, Azure Automation State Configuration, Microsoft Graph.
+More will be added until I write my exam.

 Cheers,

 Alex